List of blade materials: Stainless steel

-Due to extreme demand 10 years ago and Chinese counterfeits the steel has been excluded for Japanese market only and no longer can be exported from outside Japan.
-Chinese counterfeiting of steels where not even close of resembling the original steel and quality and therefore the decision was purely made for retaining the high quality of VG steels and makes the steel exclusively available for Japanese blacksmiths and manufacturers only making it nowadays a rare and exclusive high-end steel.
+Due to extreme demand 10 years ago and Chinese counterfeits, the steel has been excluded from the Japanese market only and no longer can be exported from outside Japan.
+Chinese counterfeiting of steels where not even close to resembling the original steel and quality and therefore the decision was purely made to retain the high quality of VG steels and make the steel exclusively available for Japanese blacksmiths and manufacturers only making it nowadays a rare and exclusive high-end steel.
 Although old retailers outside Japan may have had a large quantity from the early days, it is officially no longer available outside Japan and only the finished products can be exported from Japan.